succinctlabs/op-succinct/book/fault_proofs/proposer.md

 - Resolves games after their challenge period expires
 - Respects parent-child game relationships in resolution
 - Only resolves games whose parent games are already resolved

+### Bond Claiming
+- Monitors games for bond claiming opportunities
+- Only claims bonds from games that:
+  - Are finalized (resolved and airgapped)
+  - Has credit left to claim

 ### Chain Monitoring
 - Monitors the L2 chain's finalized (safe) head